pegasystems/pega-helm-charts/docs/Deploying-Pega-on-GKE.md

 In this document, you specify that the Helm chart always “deploys” by using the setting, actions.execute: “deploy”.
 In the following tesks, you overwrite this function on your *initial* Helm install by specifying `--set global.actions.execute:install-deploy`, which invokes an installation of Pega Platform using your installation Docker image and then automatically followed by a deploy.
 In subsequent Helm deployments, you should not use the override argument, `--set global.actions.execute=`, since Pega Platform is already installed in your database.

-Do one of the following:

-- Open Windows PowerShell running as Administrator on your local system and change the location to the top folder of your gke-demo folder that you created in [Preparing your local Windows 10 system](docs/prepping-local-system-runbook-windows.md).

-`$ cd <local filepath>\gke-demo`

-- Open a Linux bash shell and change the location to the top folder of your gke-demo directory that you created in [Preparing your local Linux system](docs/prepping-local-system-runbook-linux.md).
+1. Open a Linux bash shell and change the location to the top folder of your gke-demo directory that you created in [Preparing your local Linux system](docs/prepping-local-system-runbook-linux.md).

 `$ cd /home/<local filepath>/gke-demo`

 2. Use the GKE CLI to log into your account using the TBD?? and login credentials and skip SSL validation.